kindlychung/vimBlogger/README.md

 # Installation, setup and usage

 I have already used this plugin to post these info on my blog, you can see it there:  <a href="http://www.kaiyin.co.vu/2014/07/publish-to-blogger-right-from-inside-vim.html">Publish to blogger right from inside Vim! | Math notes and technical stuff</a>

+# Todo

+* Migrate to Blogger API v3
+* Use oauth instead of password
+* Autocomplete labels